PLAYING CARDS GAME BASEBALL

 Gameplay follows the format of an inning in baseball.
 One player is designated the “batter” while another player or players act as the “fielding team.”
 The batter draws a card from the pitching hand to see if they get a “hit” and advance on the bases.
 Face cards (Jack, Queen, King) are automatic outs.
 Number cards 10 and below are considered hits – the batter can advance the corresponding number of bases.
 For example, a 3 allows the batter to advance to first base, a 6 lets them reach second, etc. Aces count as an automatic home run, allowing the batter to score a run.

-Read also: ONLINE BASEBALL CARDS
+Read also: SCORE BASEBALL CARDS 1991 PRICE

 After the batter draws their card, they must declare how many bases they are trying to advance.
 Then the fielding team checks the piles to see if there are enough cards remaining for the batter to safely reach their target base.
 If the pile has equal or more cards than required, the batter is safe.
 But if the pile is empty or has fewer cards left than needed, the batter is out.
 For example, if the batter drew a 5 and said they were going for third base (requiring two cards left in the pile), but the third base pile only had one card remaining, they would be tagged out.

-Read also: WHAT BASEBALL CARDS ARE COLLECTIBLE
+Read also: WHAT ARE THE MOST VALUABLE BASEBALL CARDS FROM 1991

 Play continues with the next batter repeating the process until three outs are recorded, ending the half-inning.
 Then players rotate positions with the fielding team becoming the new batting team.
 The game can be played by a set number of innings or until a set run total is reached, at which point the team with the most runs wins.